Buckeye Brief: Dissecting Ohio State’s passing game struggles in 31-16 loss to Oklahoma

 Still no go-to threats

-Wideouts Parris Campbell and Johnnie Dixon each broke plays that gained over 50 yards against Indiana.
-But both receivers were relative non-factors against the Sooners.
-Campbell caught three passes for 27 yards and Johnnie Dixon caught a single pass, on the Buckeyes’ final drive, for 12 yards.
+H-back Parris Campbell and wide receiver Johnnie Dixon each broke plays that gained more than 50 yards against Indiana.
+But both receivers were non-factors against the Sooners.
+Campbell caught three passes for 27 yards, and Johnnie Dixon caught a single pass, on the Buckeyes’ final drive, for 12 yards.

-Unlike in Week One, not a single Ohio State receiver even scored a touchdown.
-The biggest play of the game was made by wideout Austin Mack who snagged a 31-yard pass to put his team on the 7-yard line.
+Unlike in Week 1, not a single Ohio State receiver even scored a touchdown.
+The biggest play of the game was made by wideout Austin Mack, who snagged a 31-yard pass to put his team on the 7-yard line.

-But the Buckeyes settled for a field goal and the sophomore exited the game with an apparent injury.
+But the Buckeyes settled for a field goal, and the sophomore exited the game with an apparent injury.
 In fact, this was his only catch of the game and he led Ohio State in receiving yards until H-back K.J.
-Hill caught 17-yard pass on the game’s final play.
+Hill caught a 17-yard pass on the game’s final play.

 Facing zone in practice a negative factor?